anastacia9/bios-611-project/README.md

 Visit the terminal in Rstudio and type:
 ```
 make clean
-make
+make india_monsoon.pdf
 ```

-The outcome will be a .pdf file with figures, as well as a figure directory with the same figures.
+The outcome will be a .pdf file with figures, as well as a figure directory with these same figures.